South Carolina General Assembly

 B. Section 8-21-1060 of the S.C.
 Code is amended to read:

 Section 8-21-1060.
-Except as otherwise expressly provided, the following fees and costs must be collected by the magistrate or his officers and deposited in the general fund of the county:
+(A) Except as otherwise expressly provided, the following fees and costs must be collected by the magistrate or his officers and deposited in the general fund of the county:

-(1) for summoning a witness to magistrate court in a civil action, three dollars, plus mileage at the
+(1) for summoning a witness to magistrate court in a civil action, three dollars, plus mileage at the current state rate;

 (2) for summoning the jury panel to try a civil action in magistrate court, five dollars, to be taxed against the losing party;